dotnet/designs/accepted/2020/workloads/workloads.md

 ### Composition

 Workloads will be composed and distributed as a set of packs.
 Packs are just a compressed set of files, like the [ASP.NET Core runtime]((https://www.nuget.org/packages/Microsoft.AspNetCore.App.Runtime.linux-arm64)).
 They are not discoverable on their own, nor do they describe the other packs that may work with or require or the various scenarios in which they can be used.
-Packs can includes runtimes, templates, MSBuild tasks, tools, and anything else that is required to build and run projects.
+Packs can include runtimes, templates, MSBuild tasks, tools, and anything else that is required to build and run projects.

 Today, there are many hard-coded [versions and packages described in MSBuild targets](https://github.com/dotnet/core-sdk/blob/edbdf82041abff369ed64e5d0d6fd590e75b5328/src/redist/targets/GenerateBundledVersions.targets) in the SDK that are used to compose the product.
 Moving forward, we will externalize this compositional information into a set of workload manifest files.
 Each workload will be defined by a manifest (likely distributed as its own small pack), and use it to describe the set of versioned packs that it offers.
 MSBuild and potentially other tools will be updated to discover and read these manifests, to the end of honoring them in the build and any other relevant operations.